 Behind the bar was a smiley-faced man.
-Over him hung a big long picture of some lady.
-She was lying on her side with her face cradled in her hand.
+Over him hung a big long pic-ture of some lady.
+She was lying on her side with her face cradled in her and.
 She had long hair and was real nice looking.

 Anyway, Mom and Dad had friends there, too.
 Everyone was real happy to see us.
 There sure was a lot of talk.

-Sugar, Toot and I climbed up on the stools and leaned over the bar like weowned the joint.
+Sugar, Toot and I climbed up on the the men said. stools and leaned over the bar like wesounds of getting us kids back to the Somehow Dad and Mom calmed us boat, to bed.
+The men asked us if Mom and Dad could stay and visit.

 Toot could sing real good.
 The men knew about it.
-They would ask her to sing.
+They would ask her sing.
 Her fame grew with the song "Kookaberra."
 They paid her for her singing.
 We all enjoyed it.
+Later, Mom and Dad would make